SegViz: A federated-learning based framework for multi-organ segmentation on heterogeneous data sets with partial annotations: Discussion

 \section{Discussion}

 The SegViz framework proposed in this work demonstrated excellent performance in aggregating knowledge from heterogeneous datasets with different, incomplete labels.
-We evaluated our pipeline in a scenario where liver and spleen data was distributed across two nodes with incomplete annotations.
-Our approach successfully aggregated knowledge from both nodes with little to no drop in the performance of the global meta-model in terms of the average dice score.
-The comparable performance between the SegViz segmentations and multiple baseline model segmentations illustrates a preliminary example of constructing multi-task segmentation models with clinical applicability from dispersed datasets with disjoint partial annotations.

-SegViz can be extended to multiple nodes, each with distinct heterogeneous data.
+Our approach successfully aggregated knowledge from all nodes with little to no drop in the performance of the global meta-model in terms of the average dice score.
+The comparable performance between the SegViz segmentations and multiple baseline model segmentation illustrates a preliminary example of constructing a single global multi-task segmentation model with clinical applicability from dispersed datasets with disjoint partial annotations.
+It is important to note that the FedAvg global model can be extended to contain a multi-head classifier block while this is not true for the FedBN model.

 Image segmentation from heterogeneous datasets with incomplete annotations has many potential benefits.
 For example, SegViz can potentially reduce labeling time by $1/\eta$ where $\eta$ is the number of distinct labels in the distributed data sets by allowing the transfer of knowledge between each client.
-This would not only save time but also allow different research groups potentially benefit from each others' annotations without explicitly sharing them.
+This would not only save time but also allow different research groups to potentially benefit from each others’ annotations without explicitly sharing them.

-In recent years, different techniques have emerged in the literature for collaboratively training image segmentation models from heterogeneous datasets \cite{parekh2021cross,shen2021multi,boutillon2022generalizable,shen2022joint}.
-However, most of these techniques have either focused on aggregating knowledge from different domains with non-overlapping field of view or focused on similar tasks \cite{parekh2021cross,shen2021multi,boutillon2022generalizable}.
-More recently, \cite{shen2022joint} attempted to aggregate knowledge from incompletely labeled datasets.
-However, the proposed global federated learning model failed to accurately segment different structures which were overcome by a more computationally expensive ensemble of multiple local federated learned models.
-In contrast, SegViz was able to train global federated learning to accurately segment different structures with comparable performance to multiple independent segmentation models for each structure.

-Our study has certain limitations.
-This is a preliminary study with experiments performed on small-scale publicly available datasets to establish a proof of concept.
-In the future we plan to extend this work to a framework with multiple nodes, each containing datasets with different, overlapping, or incomplete annotations.
+We believe the success of SegViz is attributed to several inherent advantages in its implementations, such as using a learning rate decay and random affine transformations during training which makes it more robust to non-i.i.d data.
+Moreover, extending our FL implementations with fine-tuning allows for creating stable, high-performing personalized local models.
+In the future, we would like to extend our experiments using a modality than is less stable than CT such as MRI.
+We would also like to investigate the real-world performance of our FL setup where client nodes can join and drop contact with the server at any point in time while maintaining no drop in performance.